-After majoring in chemical engineering at Georgia Tech, I quickly realized that though I enjoyed chemistry and being unapologetically analytical, that path didn’t honor my true passion.
+I love digging in to the current research and science.
+After starting out as a chemical engineering major at Georgia Tech, I quickly realized that though I enjoyed chemistry and being unapologetically analytical, that path didn’t honor my true passion.

 Becoming a registered dietitian married my love for food, science, and education.

 I take a plant-forward approach and focus on what you can add to your plate versus take away.
 Food should be enjoyed without judgment.

 My goal is to help make your journey towards lifelong health and wellness a little easier and to ultimately help you prevent chronic disease.

 I use a food first strategy.
 Whether working with an audience of one or many, I cut through the nutrition noise with sound science and realistic strategies for the public and media alike.
 I deliver solutions based on current evidence-based food and nutrition information.

 How I got started in food and cooking